Beetroot Red Cabbage Mango Salad

 • Peel and cut mango into thin slices, then juliennes.

 • Peel beetroots.
-Slice it thinly and cut into juliennes.
+Slice it thinly and cut into juliennes; reserve in a separate container.

 • In the large bowl, toss the red cabbage, beetroots, red onion in the raspberry vinegar.
 Let it macerated for an hour in the refrigerator.

 • Using an individual cake ring, mold the seasoned colored salad in the center of the plate.
-Pipe small dollops of cardinal puree and red mayo around it, then gently spread them into artful strokes with the tip of an offset spatula.
+Garnish with more Cardinal Purée, another dot of mayo for looks, then gently spread them into artful strokes with the tip of your small offset spatula… and the crunch—toasted hazelnuts.

 Nutrition